 - Be a reliable and responsible employee

-- Provide adequate facilities and professional instructors to teach a well-rounded understanding of trade theories and techniques for the required hours of the indenture
+- Provide adequate facilities and professional instructors to teach a well-rounded understanding of trade theories and techniques

 - Cooperate and work with the Wisconsin Bureau of Apprenticeship Standards and the respective advisory committees